min2ha/ukwa-site/content/target/70839/index.en.md

   "subject": "Sport: Football"
 }

-# Scotland qualify for World Cup for first time ever with victory over Albania

 Online news article about the Scotland women's team qualification for the World Cup in France, 2019.